You can find my CV here.

-I presented reflections based on this research in a number of national and international conferences.
+I presented this research at various national and international conferences.
 I completed and defended my dissertation titled The Dying Patient, The Invincible Mouse and Tumor Media: Representation of Cancer Research at the Human-Animal Crossroads in 2015.

-(3) Pedagogical Research about Global Classrooms: For the past 7 years, I have been developing a research agenda particularly focusing on model pedagogical approaches in higher education exploring how to transform classrooms into global and civic spaces.
+(3) Pedagogical Research about Global Classrooms: For the past decadeyears, I present and research on pedagogical approaches in higher education exploring how to transform classrooms into global and civic spaces.